DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: Introduction

 \subsection{Our Contributions}

 Our contributions are threefold.
-First, we design a novel algorithm, called distributional soft actor critic (DSAC), that combines maximum entropy RL with distributional RL.
-DSAC can be simultaneously understood as an approach that leverages distributional information of value functions in SAC and as an approach that encourages action randomness through the entropy surrogate in distributional RL.
-Our algorithm consists of several aspects.
-We define a distributional soft Bellman operator, and use quantile regression to estimate the soft discounted return for continuous action tasks.
-The full architecture, together with how efficient training can be performed, is discussed in detail in~\autoref{subsec:DSAC}.
+First, we present Distributional Soft Actor-Critic (DSAC), that combines MaxEnt RL with distributional RL, by leveraging the distributional information of value functions in SAC and encouraging action randomness through entropy in distributional RL.
+We define a distributional soft Bellman operator and use quantile regression to estimate the soft discounted returns for continuous action tasks.

-Second, we move beyond the traditional RL objective of minimizing the sum of expected future (discounted) rewards and consider risk-sensitive learning.
-By adapting DSAC to this setting, we provide a unified framework that can simultaneously handle several risk functionals--percentile, mean-variance, distorted expectation among others (see \autoref{sec:risk} for more risk metrics and details)--that reflect the decision maker's varied risk preferences and learn the corresponding policies.
-Risk-sensitive learning is an important topic that has been explored in the literature: risk measures, such as variance~\citep{sobel1982variance,xia2016optimization, fu2018risk}, CVaR~\citep{chow2015risk} and CPT~\citep{cpt}, all involve higher moments of the underlying value distribution, which does not satisfy the Bellman equation.
-However, each of the prior works can only handle single risk measure and only on small scales, where our key advantage is to provide a unified framework that can perform risk-sensitive learning under various metrics on large-scale RL problems.
+Second, we adapt DSAC for risk-sensitive learning, providing a unified framework that handles multiple risk measures, such as variance~\cite{sobel1982variance,xia2016optimization,fu2018risk}, CVaR~\cite{chow2015risk} and CPT~\cite{cpt}.
+Aforementioned risk measures all involve higher moments of the underlying value distribution while they do not satisfy the Bellman equation.
+Prior work~\cite{iqn,singh2020improving} has demonstrated the ability to handle multiple risk measures.
+Inspired by these foundations, our approach supports multiple metrics and allows for optimizing risk while balancing the entropy of policy, ensuring the exploratory capability and robustness of the policy in risky scenarios.

-Third, we perform extensive experimental evaluations (\autoref{sec:experiments}), comparing our algorithm to the state-of-the-art model-free RL algorithms (on continuous state/action space).
-Our algorithm demonstrates superior performance in standard benchmark tasks (using MuJoCo and Box2d with OpenAI Gym) and outperforms the current best algorithm SAC, thereby pushing the frontier of the performance of model-free RL.
-We also perform detailed simulation experiments to demonstrate the efficacy of the proposed risk-sensitive RL framework.
+Third, we perform extensive experiments comparing DSAC with existing model-free RL algorithms in continuous state and actions spaces.
+DSAC achieves superior performance on standard benchmarks (MuJoCo and Box2d in OpenAI Gym), surpassing SAC, TD3, SDPG, and D4PG.
+We also demonstrated the effectiveness of our risk-sensitive RL framework through simulation experiments.